Migracode-Barcelona/cyf-blocks-fundamentals/README.md

 1. In a separate browser window or tab navigate to https://blocks.codeyourfuture.io.
 2. To select the project you want to use, click the the three lines in the top right-hand corner (this symbol is sometimes referred to as a 'hamburger' icon) to access the CYF Blocks menu.
-3. Select the Activity or Project that you want to ship to your Metlify site.
+3. Select the Activity or Project that you want to ship to Netlify.
 4. Hopefully once you have done this you will see a completed CYF Blocks activity similar to below (it will be different depending on which one you chose).
 If not you may still need to do the activity or select another activity that you have done.
 If you are stuck you can ask a volunteer to help you.